What is customer segmentation?

-Customer segmentation is the practice of dividing a customer base into groups of individuals that are similar in specific ways relevant to marketing, such as age, gender, interests and spending habits.
+Customer segmentation is the practice of dividing a customer base into groups of individuals that have similar characteristics relevant to marketing, such as age, gender, interests and spending habits.

 Customer segmentation relies on identifying key differentiators that divide customers into groups that can be targeted.
-Information such as a customers' demographics (age, race, religion, gender, family size, ethnicity, income, education level), geography (where they live and work), psychographic (social class, lifestyle and personality characteristics) and behavioral (spending, consumption, usage and desired benefits) tendencies are taken into account when determining customer segmentation practices.
+Information such as a customer's demographics, geography, psychographic and behavioral tendencies are taken into account when determining customer segmentation practices.

 Customer segmentation procedures

-- Implementing applications to effectively deal with the data and respond to the information it provides.
+- Implement applications to effectively deal with the data and respond to the information it provides.
 An organization should be able to adhere to the new segments effectively while leaving room to broaden or narrow segments over time.

 Benefits of customer segmentation

-Other benefits of customer segmentation include staying a step ahead of competitors in specific sections of the market and identifying new products that existing or potential customers could be interested in or improving products to meet customer expectations.
+- Competition.
+Customer segmentation also enables a business to stay a step ahead of competitors in specific sections of the market by identifying new or existing products that potential customers could be interested in or by improving products to meet customer expectations.

 Importance of customer segmentation

-Customer segmentation can have a great effect on customer management in that, by dividing customers into different groups that share similar needs, the company can market to each group differently and focus on what each kind of customer needs at any given moment.
+Customer segmentation can have a major effect on customer management because dividing customers into different groups that share similar needs enables the company to market to each group differently and focus on what each kind of customer needs at any given moment.
 Large or small, niche customer segments can be targeted depending on the company's resources or needs.

-In B2B marketing, companies are concerned with decision-makers' job titles, the industry sector, whether the company is public or private, its size, location, buying patterns and their technology at their disposal, for example.
+In business-to-business (B2B) marketing, companies are concerned with decision-makers' job titles, the industry sector, whether the company is public or private, company size and location, buying patterns and the technology at their disposal, for example.

-In B2C marketing, companies are concerned with particular customers' profiles, attitudes and lifestyles.
-B2C companies may also be concerned with geographic location.
-B2C companies who segment customers based on their geographic location can tailor offers based on regional events and preferences.
+In business-to-consumer (B2C) marketing, companies are concerned with particular customers' profiles, attitudes and lifestyles.
+They might also be concerned with geographic location.
+B2C companies that segment customers based on their geographic location can tailor offers based on regional events and preferences.
 B2C companies can also customize offers based on the predominant languages spoken in each region.

 Approaches to B2B customer segmentation include vertical or horizontal alignments.
-In vertical segmentation, companies select certain industries or job titles that would likely find their products appealing and then focus marketing efforts on those segments that they feel are most ready to buy.
+In vertical segmentation, companies select certain industries or job titles that would most likely find their products appealing and then focus marketing efforts on those segments they feel are most ready to buy.
 The benefit of vertical segmentation is that companies can offer services that are fine-tuned to particular industries.
-The needs of the financial services industry are different from those of the healthcare industry.
+For example, the needs of the financial services industry are different from those of the healthcare industry.
 If each segment was offered services customized to that industry, adoption and satisfaction might increase.

 In horizontal segmentation, companies simply focus on one job title across a wide range of industries and organizations.
 The benefit of horizontal segmentation is a stronger focus on the needs of particular job titles or job roles.
-For example, a focus on Chief Financial Officers (CFO) can create product collateral, website messaging and email newsletters specifically tailored to that role.
+For example, a focus on chief financial officers can help create product collateral, website messaging and email newsletters specifically tailored to that role.

 Customer segmentation vs. market segmentation